goulartt/cortex/README.md

 ## Usage

-The endpoint is available on:
+The GET endpoint is available on:
 `localhost:8080/currency/convert`

 You must provide the following query params: